photo/frontend/documentation/schemas/Credential.markdown

-Schema for an Credential object
+Schema for a Credential object
 =======================

 ----------------------------------------